yuqiii-wang/KnowledgeNotes/math/finance/financing/bond_yield_modeling.md

 </div>
 </br>

+#### Multi-Extreme Points of Spline

-Spline can give a curve shape even if it is NOT monotonic.
+Rate distribution at diff timestamp could fluctuate by a lot, and spline can give a curve shape even if it is NOT monotonic.

+Also, notice in this figure that for US Govt bonds have high-liquidity, many of the time slots are filled with actual market observations.

 <div style="display: flex; justify-content: center;">
       <img src="imgs/bbg_ust_yield_curve.png" width="60%" height="40%" alt="bbg_ust_yield_curve" />